-Bronchiolitis is a viral respiratory disease that affects the smaller airways in the lungs called bronchioles; they branch out, controlling the flow of air and when they become infected, they swell or become blocked, blocking the passage of oxygen to the lungs.
-Although this disease is usually a childhood condition, adults may be affected as well.
+Bronchiolitis is a viral respiratory disease that affects the smaller airways in the lungs called bronchioles; they branch out, controlling the flow of air.
+When they become infected, they swell or become blocked, blocking the passage of oxygen to the lungs.
+Although this disease is usually a childhood condition, adults may also be affected.

 Types of bronchiolitis

 There are two types.